moveit/moveit_tutorials/index.rst

 MoveGroup - ROS Wrappers in C++ and Python
 ------------------------------------------
-The simplest way to get started with MoveIt! is through the ``move_group_interface``.
-The interface gives you unified access to many of the features MoveIt! provides and is ideal for beginners.
+The simplest way to use MoveIt! through scripting is using the ``move_group_interface``.
+This interface is ideal for beginners and provides unified access to many of the features of MoveIt!.

 .. toctree::
    :maxdepth: 1